-- G. Expanded Procedures: Investigation.
+- 7. Expanded procedures: investigation.
 The Commission shall, in a timely fashion, investigate the allegations of discrimination set forth in the complaint.
-The Commission may, in the conduct of such investigation, issue subpoenas to any person charged with an unlawful practice to furnish information, records or other documents, as necessary to assist in its investigation. - H. Expanded Procedures: Finding of No Cause.
+The Commission may, in the conduct of such investigation, issue subpoenas to any person charged with an unlawful practice to furnish information, records or other documents, as necessary to assist in its investigation. - 8.
+Expanded procedures: finding of no cause.
 If it shall be determined after the Commission's investigation that there is no basis for the allegations of the complaint, the Commission shall cause to be issued and served upon the parties written notice of such determination.
-This notice shall inform the Person aggrieved that they have the right to pursue the matter in court by filing a lawsuit. - I. Expanded Procedures: Conciliation.
-If the Commission, after investigation, determines that probable cause exists for the allegations of the complaint, the Commission shall immediately endeavor to eliminate the unlawful practice complained of by persuasion, conference and conciliation. - J. Expanded Procedures: Hearing.
-If the Commission, in its discretion, finds it is not possible to eliminate the unlawful practices by persuasion, the Commission shall cause to be issued and served a written notice, together with a copy of the complaint, which informs the respondent that they must answer the charges of such complaint at a hearing before the Commission at a time and place to be specified in such notice.

-The Commission may designate one or more of its members to serve as hearing officer, or it may at its election conduct such hearing en banc appointing one of its members to preside.

-At the hearing, the case in support of the complaint shall be presented to the Commission by the complainant, counsel for the complainant or by Commission staff.
+This notice shall inform the person aggrieved that they have the right to pursue the matter in court by filing a lawsuit. - 9.
+Expanded procedures: conciliation.
+If the Commission, after investigation, determines that probable cause exists for the allegations of the complaint, the Commission shall immediately endeavor to eliminate the unlawful practice complained of by persuasion, conference and conciliation. - 10.
+Expanded procedures: public hearing. - A. If the Commission, in its discretion, finds it is not possible to eliminate the unlawful practices by persuasion, the Commission shall cause to be issued and served a written notice, together with a copy of the complaint, which informs the respondent that they must answer the charges of such complaint at a hearing before the Commission at a time and place to be specified in such notice. - B. The Commission may designate one or more of its members to preside at such a hearing, or it may at its election conduct such hearing "en banc." - C. At the public hearing, the case in support of the complaint shall be presented to the Commission by counsel for the complainant or by Commission staff.
+The case in support of the complaint may instead be presented by the complainant's attorney, if the complainant is represented.
 Both the complainant and the respondent may appear at the hearing with or without counsel, and provide testimony.
 In addition, both the complainant and the respondent may introduce the testimony of additional witnesses, and may submit documentary evidence.
-The Commission and the parties shall not be bound by the strict rules of evidence at the hearing.

-- K. Expanded Procedures: Findings.
-If upon consideration of all of the evidence at the hearing, the Commission finds that a respondent has engaged in or is engaging in any unlawful Discriminatory Act as defined in this Ordinance, the Commission shall state its findings of fact, and shall issue and cause to be served on such respondent an order requiring such respondent to cease and desist from such unlawful discriminatory practice and to take such additional action as the Commission deems appropriate.
-The Commission shall have the authority to order any remedies available to the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act. - L. Expanded Procedures: Finding of No Discrimination.
-If, upon consideration of all of the evidence, the Commission finds that a respondent has not engaged in any unlawful Discriminatory Act as defined in this Ordinance, the Commission shall state its findings of fact, and shall issue and cause to be served on the parties an order dismissing the complaint as to such respondent.
+The Commission and the parties shall not be bound by the strict rules of evidence at the hearing. - 11.
+Expanded procedures: findings.
+If upon consideration of all of the evidence at the hearing, the Commission finds that a respondent has engaged in or is engaging in any unlawful discriminatory act as defined in this Part, the Commission shall state its findings of fact, and shall issue and cause to be served on such respondent an order requiring such respondent to cease and desist from such unlawful discriminatory practice and to take such additional action as the Commission deems appropriate.
+The Commission shall have the authority to order any remedies available to the Pennsylvania Human Relations Commission under the Pennsylvania Human Relations Act.3

+12. Expanded procedures: finding of no discrimination.
+If, upon consideration of all of the evidence, the Commission finds that a respondent has not engaged in any unlawful discriminatory act as defined in this Part, the Commission shall state its findings of fact, and shall issue and cause to be served on the parties an order dismissing the complaint as to such respondent.